 As required by law, companies in Malaysia make contributions to the national pension scheme, the Employees Provident Fund.
-Such contributions are recognised as an expense in the profit or loss as incurred.
+Such contributions are recognised as an expense as incurred.

 Defined benefit plan

 The Group operates an unfunded, defined benefit plan - Retirement Benefit Scheme ("the Scheme") for the Managing Director.
 Under the Scheme, the Managing Director is entitled to retirement benefits upon attaining his retirement age.
 This benefits plan is unfunded.
 The cost of providing benefits under the defined benefit plan is determined using the projected unit credit method.